No items found.

 Runbook templates: Simplify technology operations and boost productivity

-A runbook is a comprehensive, step-by-step guide that outlines all tasks and their dependencies for a specific procedure.
-It is typically used to help organize tasks for an IT operations process like IT disaster or cloud recovery, cloud migration, application release, etc.
+Before we dive into runbook templates, let’s take a quick refresher: What is a runbook in software?
+A runbook is a comprehensive, step-by-step guide that outlines all tasks and their dependencies for an IT operations process like IT disaster or cloud recovery, cloud migration, application release, and more.

 Advantages of using runbook templates